 - Post the names and contact phone numbers of others in your circle on the refrigerator door where they can be found easily.

-- You and your personal support network should notify others if you go out of town and when you will return.
+- Agree to notify others in the group if you go out of town and when you will return.

 Remember your relationships should be mutual.
 Everyone contributes as they are able.
-For more ideas, see this at Age+
+For more, see this at Age+

 For Your Children: Create A Love Folder

-What will make it easier on the children if they need to live elsewhere for a time?
+What might make it easier on the children if they need to live elsewhere for a time?
+What would you like a new caregiver to know?

 Describe or photograph special toys, blankets, clothes that provide comfort to young ones.
 Mention television shows or regular activities that could cause a meltdown if they are missed.
 What routines and objects can provide sense of continuity and stability for your children.

-Disclose the childrens’ favorite and hated foods, allergy information and any special circumstances.
-Two examples: “I promised my grandson he would never have to eat tomatoes, as his dislike for them dated back to four-hour beating he endured when his birth parents tried to force him to finish a meal.”
-“My niece is allergic to peanuts.”
+Disclose the children’s favorite and hated foods, allergy information and any special circumstances.
+For example, “My niece is allergic to peanuts” or “I promised my grandson he would never have to eat tomatoes, as his dislike for them dated back to a beating he endured when his birth parents tried to force him to finish a meal.”

 Share parenting insights you learned, such as: “Always use a calm voice and never make sudden moves or Lola flashes back to the abuse from her mom’s ‘boyfriends,’ and she will cower and hide.”

-- The names and contact information for schools, teachers, carpool drivers, and kids’ best friends, doctors, dentists, and counselors.
+- The names and contact information for your kiddos’ best friends, schools, teachers, doctors, dentists, and counselors.

 - If your grandchild has special needs, write about it with dates and places, and name names.